Ryan-M3/Riot3/README.md

 ###### EnemyCtrl

-I did a decent job in the file itself:
-    /// <summary>
-    /// While each individual unit is controlled independently
-    /// boids-style, there's still a need to control all units
-    /// in the same way that the player controls each of his.
-    /// As an example, no individual rioter can end the enemy
-    /// turn, only the EnemyCtrl can, but what each enemy does
-    /// for its turn is controlled by that RioterAI, not the
-    /// EnemyCtrl.
-EnemyCtrl is the imagined enemy player in
-    /// the seat and RioterAI is the unit on the board.
-    /// </summary>
+While each individual unit is controlled independently boids-style, there's still a need to control all units in the same way that the player controls each of his.
+As an example, no individual rioter can end the enemy turn, only the EnemyCtrl can, but what each enemy does for its turn is controlled by that RioterAI, not the EnemyCtrl.
+EnemyCtrl is the imagined enemy player in the seat and RioterAI is the unit on the board.

 ###### GettingArrestedStatus